This Lab Contributes to Course Objectives: 2, 3, 4, 5, 8

 What if you want to see total sales split by gender and purchase category?

-You do it: Create a visualization (in a new sheet) that shows total sales (Total
+Create a visualization (in a new sheet) that shows total sales (Total) by Gender and Product Line.

 What if, instead, we want to see this in terms of the percent of total sales within each category are from females vs. males?